 Adam: Everything has been working well since our first deployment a few weeks ago and I have no complaints.
 The usage of the static site has meant we have been able to more easily manage our SEO scores and the results have been great.
 This was always going to be a big factor in the measurement of our considered success.

 Ondrej: Based on your experience, would you recommend static site generators to anyone or is it a good fit only for specific websites?

 Adam: There is no ‘one size fits all’ approach to web development, but certainly static site generators are an option that can and should be considered when building web applications.
 It all depends on your content and how often you need to update the content on your site.
 If you have dynamic, constantly changing content, the approach is unlikely to suit your needs.
 If your content is consistent and updates can be handled in a daily build for example, then I would recommend giving the approach a thought.

 It can also be beneficial when you are on an enterprise level and need to work with many touch-points like digital signage, mobile apps, static sites, kiosks.
 It becomes very powerful when you want marketing to have control over how they run their marketing campaigns.
 They gain the ability to control the content of these different applications without having to put a change request each time.

 Ondrej: Thank you Adam for all your valuable insights into building static websites.
-I am sure there is a lot of others can learn from your experience.
+I am sure there is a lot of others who can learn from your experience.